-The UK's Guardian newspaper recently covered our feature length documentary which held its World Premiere April 6th, 2013, at the Finger Lakes Environmental Film Festival and won the Triangle Award at the Columbia Gorge International Film Festival and the Arches Award at the Moab International Film Festival.
+The UK's Guardian newspaper covered our feature length documentary, which held its World Premier April 6th, 2013, at the Finger Lakes Environmental Film Festival and won the Triangle Award at the Columbia Gorge International Film Festival and the Arches Award at the Moab International Film Festival.

 Living off the land, Alaska Natives defend the world's largest salmon runs against the impacts of the world's largest gold mine, the proposed Pebble Mine.
-President Obama and the EPA can rule on permitting Pebble Mine this year Watch families fish for salmon, as we open a space for tribal elders and youth to share their ways of life.
+President Obama and the EPA can rule on permitting Pebble Mine this year.
+Watch families fish for salmon, as we open a space for tribal elders and youth to share their ways of life.